Purelymail Calendar

 Does it work for custom domains hosted on Purelymail?

 Yes.
-Any Purelymail mailbox works — your default @purelymail.com address or any custom domain you have routed through Purelymail.
+Any Purelymail mailbox works.
 The app auto-discovers your Purelymail account ID via a PROPFIND on the WebDAV root.

 Will my invites land in spam?

-Invites are sent from your own Purelymail mailbox using your own SMTP, so deliverability is determined by your domain's SPF/DKIM/DMARC setup — the same as any regular email you send.
+Invites are sent from your own Purelymail mailbox using your own SMTP, so deliverability is determined by your domain's SPF, DKIM, and DMARC setup.
 The MIME structure is the same shape Apple Mail, Gmail, and Outlook use for their own invites.

 Is the source available?

 Yes.
-Source is on GitHub at github.com/bhartiyashesh/purelymailcalendar .
+Source is on GitHub at github.com/bhartiyashesh/purelymailcalendar.
 Released under the MIT license.
+The build that runs at this domain reports its commit SHA at /api/version.

 Who built this?